Research Associate, Duke University

 Does the order and timing of information arrival affect beliefs formed within a group?
 We address this question by extending the DeGroot social learning model to allow for sequential information arrival.
 We find that the final beliefs can be altered by varying only the sequencing of information arrival, keeping the information content unchanged.
 We identify the optimal and pessimal information release sequences that yield the highest and lowest attainable consensus, respectively.
 In doing so, we bound the variation in final beliefs that can be attributed to the variation in the sequencing of information.
 We show that groups in which all members are equally influential are those most susceptible to information sequencing.
 Finally, with regard to information aggregation, as the number of group members grows, the sequential arrival of information compromises the group's beliefs: in all but particular cases, beliefs converge away from the truth.

 We test whether the order and timing of information arrival affect beliefs formed within a group.
 In a lab experiment, participants estimate a parameter of interest using a common and a private signal, as well as past guesses of group members.
-By varying the sequencing of information arrival, we find that the order and timing of information affect the groups' beliefs, even when the information content is unchanged.
-We estimate a Hybrid Model that nests the Bayesian and the sequential DeGroot model while allowing for intermediate levels of sophistication.
-The Bayesian benchmark does a poor job predicting participants' belief dynamics.
-In contrast, a version of the sequential DeGroot model that allows for flexible weights on others' previous actions explains participants' behavior well.
-Finally, participants place excessively high and fairly constant weights on their own private signals, regardless of the signal's arrival time.
+By varying the sequencing of information arrival, at odds with the Bayesian model, we find that the order and timing of information affect final beliefs, even when the information content is unchanged.
+Although behavior is non-Bayesian, it is robustly predictable by a model relying on simple heuristics.
+We explore ways in which the network structure and the timing of information help alleviate correlation neglect.
+Finally, we highlight that the influence of private information on participants' actions is time-independent—a novel documented behavioral heuristic.

 Many committees—juries, political task forces, etc.—spend time gathering costly information in order to reach a decision.
 We report results from lab experiments on such information-collection processes.
 We consider decisions governed by individuals and groups and compare how different voting rules affect outcomes.
 We also contrast static information collection, as in classical hypothesis testing, with dynamic collection, as in sequential hypothesis testing.
 Generally, outcomes approximate the theoretical benchmark, and sequential information collection is welfare enhancing relative to static collection.
 Nonetheless, several important departures emerge.
 Static information collection is excessive, and sequential information collection is non-stationary, producing declining decision accuracies over time.
 Furthermore, groups using majority rule often reach especially hasty and inaccurate decisions.